LouisBrunner/valgrind-macos/README.md

 Note that some features are still in progress:

 - crash when using wqthread (used in certain UI frameworks)
 - using threads and signals is undefined

 It is currently tested on 10.14.6 and 10.15.4.

 Checkout the [`patches`](https://github.com/LouisBrunner/valgrind-macos/commits/patches) branch for a list of patches that can be directly applied to the upstream Valgrind.

+### macOS 11 and later

+Due to changes on how

+### Apple Silicon

+There is currently no easy way to get Valgrind working on arm64 due to difference on how the XNU kernel treat arm64 and amd64 binaries.

 ## Usage

 In case you already have Valgrind installed, you might need to `brew remove` it first.

 In order to use this version, first tap this repository:

 ```sh
 brew tap LouisBrunner/valgrind
 ```

 Then, install `valgrind`:

 ```sh
 brew install --HEAD LouisBrunner/valgrind/valgrind
 ```